The Drive to Hội An

 I stopped and glared at him.
 “What the fuck is wrong with you?”

-“Lots of things,” he said, rummaging in his pockets.
+“Lots of things,” he said, rummaging through his pockets.

-“Don't have,” one of them said, with a heavy Scandinavian accent.
+“Don't have,” one of them said, with a Scandinavian accent.
 “We don't have.”

-“My fucking passport,” he said, still waving his fists at them.
-“These cunts stole it!”
+“My fucking passport,” he said, crouching into a fight stance.
+“These cunts here stole it!”

-“I fucking know you have it,” he told them, backing them up against a wall.
-“You'd better give it to me, before I cut your fucking throats!”
+“I fucking know you have it,” he told them, backing them up against a wall, “and you'd better fucking give it to me, before I cut your fucking throats!”

-“Let's just get out here,” Rosie whispered, showing me the map on her phone.
-“Before he gets us arrested.”
+“Let's just get out of here,” Rosie whispered, “before he gets us arrested.”

-“One sec,” I told her, walking over to the backpackers, who looked genuinely scared.
-“You don’t have it, do you?”
+I walked over and asked them, “You don’t have it, do you?”

 “I believe you.”
-Then I went over to Hugh's motorbike, and his passport was sitting right on his seat.
-“Hugh, you dumb fuck, it's over here.”
+Then I went over to Hugh's motorbike, and I found his passport sitting on his seat, ever so slightly camouflaged.
+“Hugh, you dumb fuck, it's right here.”

-“So, you had it,” he said, ripping it out of my hand and looking quite embarrassed.
+“So, you had it,” he said, trying to laugh it off as he ripped it out of my hand.

-He passed me a pair of driving gloves.
+He passed me a new pair of driving gloves and smiled.
 “Here, these are your prize.”

 He gave me a wink and said, “It's a secret.”